 10 Brain Foods to Help Your Child Deal with Exam Stress

 As the exam time can be quite stressful for both the parent and child, it is important to have food that will aid our child in securing good results in his exams.
-This bog offers the information on the food that will shrapen the memory of your child, and help him fight the exam-related stress.
+This bog offers the information on the food that will sharpen the memory of your child, and help him fight the exam stress.

-List of Brain Foods/Tips for Studying Child to Fight with Exam Stress
+List of Brain Foods for Studying Child to Fight with Exam Stress

-- Our brain needs the constant source of energy that is glucose to help retain focus and concentration.
+- Early Morning Nourishing Beverage - Our brain needs a constant source of energy that is glucose to help retain focus and concentration.
 Instead of three heavy meals, give small and frequent meals every two hours.
-So starting with an early morning nourishing beverage, you can keep giving small meals to ensure regular supply of energy (in glucose form) to the brain.
+So starting with an early morning nourishing beverage, you can keep giving small meals to ensure a regular supply of energy (in glucose form) to the brain.

 - Whole Grains & Legumes - Give more of whole grains and legumes like unpolished rice, oats, muesli, broken wheat porridge, soybeans, whole pulses among other things.
-They provide the much needed fibre, which helps to release glucose slowly into the bloodstream, keeping the child mentally alert throughout the day.
+They provide much needed fiber, which helps to release glucose slowly into the bloodstream, keeping the child mentally alert throughout the day.

 - Nuts enriched Diets - If vegetarian; include nuts as these provide the essential fatty acids critical for brain function and development.
 Give walnuts, almonds, flaxseeds to boost the omega -3, which in turn helps in better brain function.